“By failing to prepare, you are preparing to fail.” ― Benjamin Franklin

 Here is a brief outline of the article:

-- Factors which determine the right time to take the GMAT
+- Factors that determine the right time to take the GMAT

 - When should you take the GMAT if you are still a student?